jmartindf/voxduo/content/episodes/reacquainted-001-introduction.md

 Podcast: https://files.voxduo.com/reacquainted/reacquainted001.mp3
 Length: 29147357
 Duration: 40:29

-Adam and Joe were childhood friends, but life pulled them apart.
-20 years later, they're very different people, and Reacquainted is asking both of them the question we all want to ask old classmates: What in the world *happened* to you?
+Episode: 1
+Show: Reacquainted
+Description: Twenty years ago, Adam and Joe were homeschooled children in Norfolk, Virginia.
+Life’s taken them in two different directions since then.
+TweetText: 20 years ago, we were homeschooled friends.
+Life's since taken us in 2 different directions.
+EpTitle: We've Grown Apart

+Twenty years ago, Adam and Joe were homeschooled children in Norfolk, Virginia.
+Life’s taken them in two different directions since then.

 * Who We Were
 * Who We Are - Joe (10:52)